Skip to main content

 • Restitution: Compensation for loss, damage, or injury.

 • University Disciplinary Probation: Official notice that any further/future violations are likely to result in suspension or expulsion from the University.
 A student on Probation is not permitted to serve in select leadership positions in student organizations, as defined in the Student Organizations Resource Guide and are required to notify the president and/or advisor of the organization regarding their ineligibility to serve.
 Nor can a student on Probation participate in the recruitment/pledge/initiation process of any fraternity or sorority.
 They also may experience additional restrictions and loss of privileges from varying programs and events, as specified in the policies of such activities.
 A student on Probation is not in good non-academic standing with the University.
 Note: University Probation is defined differently for student organizations.
-(See page 46.)
+(See Student Organization Section for details.)
 Students on probation are permitted to join and be members of clubs and organizations, it is only the intake process for social fraternities and sororities that is prohibited with regards to membership.

 • Interim Action: Interventions or restrictions issued by the Dean of Students or Vice President for Student Development at their discretion prior to the adjudication of a conduct case could include, but are not limited to, interim suspension/expulsion, limitation of access to designated University facilities or residence halls by time and location, limitation of privilege to engage in specified University activities, or reassignment to alternate housing.